 I learned only after watching Halloween Kills that this most recent iteration of the Halloween saga is meant to be a trilogy.
-Director David Gordon Green starts this journey with Halloween from 2018, Halloween Kills is the second entry and apparently the final film is supposedly going to be titled ‘Halloween Ends’ – although I’ll bet that there will be no definitive end to Michael Myers no matter what they promise.
-They can’t cut off this gravy train.
+Director David Gordon Green started this journey with Halloween from 2018.
+Halloween Kills is the second entry and apparently the final film is supposedly going to be titled ‘Halloween Ends’ – although I’ll bet that there will be no definitive end to Michael Myers no matter what they promise and he’ll end up returning in some form eventually.
+They can’t just cut off this Halloween gravy train.

-And if somehow they mistakenly do have a conclusion in the next one that appears to finally put the franchise to rest, they’ll just do a reboot or do some more leapfrogging sequels to the original again.
+And if somehow they appear to have a definitive conclusion in the next film that appears to finally put the franchise to rest – they’ll just do a reboot or do some more leapfrogging sequels to the original again.
 I really am lost with this series and can’t keep track of what movies are connected to what or what is ignored or what the heck is going on anymore.

 I didn’t care for that Halloween 2018 (I should’ve expected that considering they couldn’t even come up with doing anything new with the title.
 “Eh, let’s just call this one Halloween too!”).
 So as for a sequel to that one, I wasn’t too excited to see it.
 BUT what the heck, I thought I’d check it out.
 Maybe it would surprise me.

 If you’re looking for gore, I suppose Halloween Kills delivers – although I frankly wasn’t all impressed with that aspect to it and I would like something more than just blood splatter across walls in a horror film.
 Take away the gore and splatters in Halloween Kills….you’re really not left with anything from this movie.